Big Brother (Albanian TV series) season 6: Critical reception

 Moving to the new formula, this year Big Brother received mainly negative reviews.
 Many of the critics said that the new format just made the show more boring than it was.
 There were also rumors that the following year the production had decided to switch back to the previous and basic format of the show with a reduced number of housemates.
 However, there were people and fans of the show who loved the new format and said that it made the show more interesting, in a way that viewers can connect more to the housemates.
 The season finale was considered as one of the best finales ever in the last four years.
-However, there were also critiques from fans who said that what made the finale boring was the fact that for everything they had to show a video first.
+However, there were also critiques from fans who said that what made the finale boring was that for everything they had to show a video first.
 During the Finale there were shown almost 16 videos with a length of three to five minutes.